inURwhey/transparent-talent-monorepo/Documentation/CONTENT_PROMPTS.md

 Title the chat [date] Documentation Update Request.

-Use this series of prompts in turn to update "TT core business documentation" and "TT Content" based on the other attached MD files in order to keep my human-consumable content in sync with project progress.
+Use this series of prompts using Deep Research mode to update "TT core business documentation" and "TT Content" based on the other attached MD files in order to keep my human-consumable content in sync with project progress.

 ## Persona & Tone
 -   **Author:** Founder & CEO of Transparent Talent.